10 Less-Travelled Islands of Tonga(c) tongapocketguide.com

 Experience the Other Side of Tonga

 Tonga is a nation of 170 islands with only 36 islands being inhabited.
-With that in mind, there are a lot of islands in Tonga which are lesser visited.
+With that in mind, there are a lot of islands in Tonga which are less visited.
 While our list isn’t particularly of the least travelled islands in Tonga, it is a list of places you should consider if you want to explore another side of Tonga than the main islands.
 Most importantly, they are islands that you can get to – we’re not listing islands that you will need your own yacht for.
 So with all that out of the way, let’s jump into our special list of the less-travelled islands of Tonga!

 1. ‘Eua